Caveat: Soul mate

 My co-teacher has put up some possible “people” and some possible “relations”: for the “people,” there were pictures of various famous people or characters the kids were sure to know the names of, including Einstein, Hermione (as in the Harry Potter character), and others; for the “relations,” she provided “aunt” “uncle” “brother” and “sister.”

 So there is a 4th grade girl who has the English name of Hannah.
-The teacher pointed at the picture of 정지훈 (Jeong Ji-hun), a Korean pop star and actor who sings under the pseudonym of "Rain" but also uses his real name for action.
-He's considered quite handsome in Korea.
-The girl's English is excellent – probably the best in the class.
+The teacher pointed at the picture of 정지훈 (Jeong Ji-hun), a Korean pop star and actor who sings under the pseudonym of “Rain” but also uses his real name for action movies.
+He’s considered quite handsome in Korea.
+The girl’s English is excellent – probably the best in the class.

 The teacher asked, “Who is he?”